TROPIC 08°N: Arts & Ecology Research Residency

 communities are included for our programmed activities. -

-We operate a sliding scale of fees ranging from £300 to £2,600, depending o the length of stay and the amount of funding awarded.
+We operate a sliding scale of fees ranging from £300 to £2,600, depending on the length of stay and level of financial support awarded.

-Program Fee with additional support: from £300 - £600 p week (depending on funding / availability)
+Program Fee with Additional Financial Support: £300–£600 per week (depending on funding and availability)

-Program Fees with Financial Aid: £630 p week
+Program Fee with Financial Aid: £630 per week

-If cost is a barrier, we strongly encourage you to get in touch — we’ll do our best to make participation possible.
+If cost is a barrier, we strongly encourage applicants to contact us — we aim to make participation possible whenever we can.

 how to apply